The Ainu30 Dec 2002 00:37

 - Honda Katsuichi, Harukor: An Ainu Woman's Tale

 - Kayano, Our Land was a Forest

-- Donald L. Philippi, Songs of Gods, Songs of Humans: The Epic Tradition of Ainu Poetry
+- Donald L. Philippi, Songs of Gods, Songs of Humans: The Epic Tradition of the Ainu

 - Hitoshi Watanabe, The Ainu Ecosystem: Environment and Group Structure